TeamJMJ/JMJ_Capstone/README.md

 ## How to Run this Project
 You can run each Jupyter notebook in order but here is a summary/instructions for each notebook:
 1) **STEP 1** Twitter Scraper and Extracts
-* We extract 3 years of Bitcoin Twitter data using snscrape
+* We extract 3 years (Jan 2019 - Oct 2022) of Bitcoin Twitter data using snscrape
 * You need to install the development version of snscrape.
 You can install with `pip install git+https://github.com/JustAnotherArchivist/snscrape.git`
 2) **STEP 2** Data Extract and Merging
 * We extract and merge together Bitcoin financial data from the Binance API, News sentiment data from the Alpaca API, Google Trends data using Pytrends, and the Twitter data from Step 1